 Difficulty level: 2 out of 5

-Playthrough with Cell (in his Perfect form).
+Playthrough with Cell.
 This game is part of the Butōden series -however this was the first DBZ game I've ever played so I can't compare it to the previous ones.
 It plays a bit like Art of Fighting to me, what with special moves draining a gauge that you have to charge up to be able to use certain attacks.

 As for the game, it's a real slog to get through since you have to fight everyone.
 Using the more powerful special moves, such as Cell's kamehameha, is the best way to drain your opponent's life quickly, but these moves drain a lot of the special gauge.
 Most of the opponents are easy enough to beat, although I had a few problems with Mega Goku the first time I was playing this.